HONESTe Online Consumer

 Some sites will put spyware and adware into their downloads in

-order to track where you go and what you do online, and make sure
+order to track where you go and what you do online.
+Don't click on hyperlinks sent by

 strangers or people you don't trust.